How do you use the word magari in Italian? What does it mean? How do you pronounce it?

 I wish I had arrived in time for the concert!

-And that’s it, now you know how to use magari in Italian!
+And that’s the end of our lesson on how to use magari in Italian!

 Aiuta Lingookies con un 👍!